Trump Says It Is ‘an Honor’ to Meet With Vladimir Putin

 Given the downside risk of that last prospect, Tillerson’s plan looks like a return to rationality.
 Under its terms, the U.S. would not be forced to return the territory it recaptures from ISIS to Assad.
 Those regions will be left in the hands of American allies like the Syrian Democratic Forces.
 In Assad-controlled areas, Russian military police would help keep the peace.

 It’s unclear what else will be on the agenda at Friday’s meeting.
 After all, Trump likes to wing these things and go wherever the moment takes him.
 The administration reportedly hopes for Trump to get in an admonition or two about Russian actions in Ukraine.
-But the fact that Trump refused to allow the National Security Council’s Russia expert (and staunch Putin critic) Fiona Hill into his meeting with the Russian president does not augur well for the prospects of the U.S. establishing a harder line against the Kremlin’s activities in that region.
+But the fact that Trump refused to allow National Security Advisor H.R.
+McMaster or senior director for European and Russian affairs (and staunch Putin critic) Fiona Hill into his meeting with the Russian president does not augur well for the prospects of the U.S. establishing a harder line against the Kremlin’s activities in that region.
+That said, Trump did “urge Russia to cease its destabilizing activities in Ukraine and elsewhere” during his speech in Warsaw on Thursday.

 On a separate (but related) front, the president’s capacity to offer sanctions relief may be restricted by congressional intransigence, and/or fear of validating suspicions that Trump was a kind of “Siberian candidate.”
 Then again, the latter concern hasn’t troubled Trump much in the recent past — the president did meet with Kremlin officials in the Oval Office on the morning after he fired the FBI director who was investigating allegations of collusion between his campaign and Moscow.